dibyansh01/React_News_Input_Form/README.md

 # React Firebase Input Form

-This is a simple React application that allows users to submit data, such as Their ID and name, using a web form.
+This is a simple React application that allows users to submit News, such as Their ID, name and News article, using a web form.
 The submitted data is securely stored in a Firebase Firestore database.

 ## Features